Battle of the Atlantic: Operation Drumbeat (January–June 1942)

-Operation Drumbeat had one other effect.
-It was so successful that Dönitz's policy of economic war was seen, even by Hitler, as the only effective use of the U-boat; he was given complete freedom to use them as he saw fit.
-Meanwhile, Hitler sacked Raeder after the embarrassing Battle of the Barents Sea, in which two German heavy cruisers were beaten off by half a dozen British destroyers.
-Dönitz was eventually made Grand Admiral, and all building priorities turned to U-boats.

 Battle returns to the mid-Atlantic (July 1942 – February 1943)

-With the US finally arranging convoys, ship losses to the U-boats quickly dropped, and Dönitz realised his U-boats were better used elsewhere.
-On July 19, 1942, he ordered the last boats to withdraw from the United States Atlantic coast; by the end of July 1942 he had shifted his attention back to the North Atlantic, where allied aircraft could not provide cover—i.e. the Black Pit.
+With the US finally arranging convoys in their sector of the Atlantic, ship losses to the U-boats quickly dropped, and Dönitz realised his U-boats were better used elsewhere.
+On 19 July 1942, he ordered the last boats to withdraw from the United States Atlantic coast; by the end of July 1942 he had shifted his attention back to the North Atlantic, where Allied aircraft could not provide cover—i.e. the Black Pit.
 Convoy SC 94 marked the return of the U-boats to the convoys from Canada to Britain.
 The command centre for the submarines operating in the West, including the Atlantic also changed, moving to a newly constructed command bunker at the Château de Pignerolle just east of Angers on the Loire river.
 The headquarters was commanded by Hans-Rudolf Rösing.

 There were enough U-boats spread across the Atlantic to allow several wolf packs to attack many different convoy routes.
 Often as many as 10 to 15 boats would attack in one or two waves, following convoys like SC 104 and SC 107 by day and attacking at night.
 Convoy losses quickly increased and in October 1942, 56 ships of over 258,000 tonnes were sunk in the "air gap" between Greenland and Iceland.

 U-boat losses also climbed.
 In the first six months of 1942, 21 were lost, less than one for every 40 merchant ships sunk.
-In August and September, 60 were sunk, one for every 10 merchant ships, almost as many as in the previous two years.
+In the last six months of 1942, 66 were sunk, one for every 10 merchant ships, almost as many as in the previous two years together.

-On November 19, 1942, Admiral Noble was replaced as Commander-in-Chief of Western Approaches Command by Admiral Sir Max Horton.
+On 19 November 1942, Admiral Noble was replaced as Commander-in-Chief of Western Approaches Command by Admiral Sir Max Horton.
 Horton used the growing number of escorts becoming available to organise "support groups", to reinforce convoys that came under attack.
 Unlike the regular escort groups, support groups were not directly responsible for the safety of any particular convoy.
 This gave them much greater tactical flexibility, allowing them to detach ships to hunt submarines spotted by reconnaissance or picked up by HF/DF.
 Where regular escorts would have to break off and stay with their convoy, the support group ships could keep hunting a U-boat for many hours.
 One tactic introduced by Captain John Walker was the "hold-down", where a group of ships would patrol over a submerged U-boat until its air ran out and it was forced to the surface; this might take two or three days.